-The presence of partly filled d or f orbitals in their atoms makes transition elements different from that of the non-transition elements.
-Hence, transition elements and their compounds are studied separately.
-However, the usual theory of valence as applicable to the non-transition elements can be applied successfully to the transition elements also.
+their compounds apart from that of the main group elements.
+However, the usual theory of valence as applicable to the main group elements can also be applied successfully to the transition elements.

-Various precious metals such as silver, gold and platinum and industrially important metals like iron, copper and titanium belong to the transition metals series.
+Various precious metals such as silver, gold and platinum and industrially important metals like iron, copper and titanium form part of the transition metals.

-In this Unit, we shall first deal with the electronic configuration, occurrence and general characteristics of transition elements with special emphasis on the trends in the properties of the first row (3d) transition metals along with the preparation and properties of some important compounds.
+In this Unit, besides introduction, we shall first deal with the electronic configuration, occurrence and general characteristics of the transition elements with special emphasis on the trends in the properties of the first row (3d) transition metals and the preparation and properties of some important compounds.
 This will be followed by consideration of certain general aspects such as electronic configurations, oxidation states and chemical reactivity of the inner transition metals.